 In the case of a secured loan, the assets being charged in favour of the issuer will remain the assets of the originator, subject to the security interest created over the assets.

 A true sale opinion may be requested by and delivered to the arrangers, investors and auditors, as applicable, to provide comfort to these parties, for investing purposes and/or for accounting treatment.
-A true sale opinion normally opines on the effectiveness of the sale of the assets to the issuer and that the assets will not form part of the originator's assets after the sale.
+A true sale opinion normally relates to the effectiveness of the sale of the assets to the issuer and states that the assets will not form part of the originator's assets after the sale.
 A true sale opinion would be subject to usual and fair assumptions such as the capacity and corporate authorities of the originator to enter into the transaction and the legal title of the originator to the assets being sold.

 An SPE is typically used in securitisation transactions in Hong Kong.
-The SPE typically acts as the beneficial owner of the subject assets transferred from the originator and the issuer of the asset-backed notes.
-The SPE, therefore, is being used to insulate the subject assets from the financial and credit risks of the originator.
+The SPE typically acts as the beneficial owner of the assets transferred from the originator and the issuer of the asset-backed notes.
+The SPE, therefore, is being used to insulate the assets from the financial and credit risks of the originator.

 Under such structure, the originator normally will not be able to exercise influence or control over the SPE.